Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 * BME280 sensors are only supported in RepRapFirmware 3.5 and later.
 * RepRapFirmware currently supports BME280 sensors using SPI, not I2C.
 Breakout boards need to have the appropriate pins accessible.
 For example, [this board from Adafruit](https://www.adafruit.com/product/2652) or [this one from Sparkfun](https://www.sparkfun.com/products/13676) should work fine.
 Many boards available have only 4 pins; these are I2C only, and are not supported.
 * The BMP280 (temperature and barometric pressure only) is not supported.

+## BME680 / BME688 / BME690

+The BME680, BME688 and BME690 are environmental sensors from Bosch that measure temperature, humidity, barometric pressure and gas resistance (air quality).
+They are more capable than the BME280 due to the addition of the gas sensor.

+* Humidity: ±3% accuracy
+* Temperature: -40 to 85°C temperature readings ±1°C accuracy
+* Pressure: 300 to 1100 hPa with ±0.6 hPa accuracy
+* Gas resistance: indicates air quality / VOC concentration (Ω)
+* Sensing period: 1 Hz sampling rate (once every second)
+* Dimensions: vary

+### Notes

+* BME68x sensors are only supported on Duet 3, not Duet 2.
+* BME68x sensors are only supported in RepRapFirmware 3.7 and later.
+* RepRapFirmware supports BME68x sensors using SPI only, not I2C.
+Wiring is the same as for the BME280.
+* The gas resistance output reflects air quality: higher resistance means cleaner air.
+In typical clean indoor air expect 50–200 kΩ once the sensor has warmed up.
+The sensor requires a burn-in period of several minutes before gas readings stabilise.
+* The gas heater runs at 320°C for 150 ms per measurement cycle.

 ## DHT22